tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 Under the [Terms of Use](https://developer.tidepool.org/terms-of-use/), PwD Users own the health and other personal information, data, notes, and files that PwD Users upload, store, and manage using the Tidepool Apps or that are added by their Care Team Members.
 This means that you as a PwD User decide who has access to the information in your Tidepool account.
 You also have full control to edit permissions of Care Team Members, alter some types of information, export your information, or cancel your account and delete the information in that account from Tidepool's systems.

 <a name="1.2.1"></a>**1.2.1 Care Team Access**
-You can grant access to your Tidepool account to health care professionals, family, friends, or anyone else, creating what we call a Care Team.
+You can grant access to your Tidepool account to health care professionals, clinics, family, friends, or anyone else, creating what we call a Care Team.
 The Care Team Members to whom you provide access will be able to view and comment on the health and other information in your account.
 Only if you grant them permission will Care Team Members be able to upload information to your account or, if applicable, edit information in your account.
 PwD Users own all content in their Tidepool accounts added or altered by their Care Team Members.

 <a name="1.2.2"></a>**1.2.2 Custodial Accounts**
 A Clinician such as your doctor or other health care provider, or a Researcher conducting a study in which you participate, may establish an account to store information about you in Tidepool.
 That Clinician or Researcher may invite you to open a Tidepool account.
 If you accept that invitation, you will become a PwD User and will have control of all the information associated with that account, which will be your Tidepool account.
-When you open the account, the Clinician or Researcher who invited you to open the account will automatically be a member of your Care Team.
-You may remove the Clinician or Researcher from your Care Team at any time.
+When you open the account, the Clinician or Researcher who invited you to open the account or their Clinic will automatically be a member of your Care Team.
+You may remove the Clinician, Researcher, or Clinic from your Care Team at any time.

 If your Clinician or a Researcher told you to expect such an invitation and you did not receive it, please contact that Clinician or Researcher and ask them to verify your email address and re-send the invitation.